helenVe0/Scan2Go-Doku/README.md

 You can find the demo video here: https://www.loom.com/share/98d0a65abddb4cdb90440240a35cfaaf

-The idea is a screen in a public place.
+The idea is a screen in a public place (TUM).
 It shows a QR code, you scan it with your phone and type in your home address, then pick your departure station, your destination, the day and the time you want to arrive.
 A few seconds later the screen shows one big number: when you have to walk out of your door.
 Everything the user does happens by scanning QR codes, so